 One way to separate the two 220k power tube grid stopper resistors is to de-solder them from the turret.
 Then use 20 to 24 gauge solid core wire (solid core so it will stay in place) to run from the bias pots' center wipers to the now empty turret.
 Put two wraps each around the turret for support (leave the wire insulation on for the wraps) and solder each resistor to a wire end.

 The 27k bias resistor sets the maximum hot bias.
-If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistors--try 24k or 20k.
+If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistor--try 24k or 20k.
 If at full counter-clockwise pot movement (min cool bias) you need to bias cooler then increase the value of the 27k resistor to 30k or 36k.

 High Voltage Tap Adjustable Bias for Center Tap PT

 You can use this circuit that's loosely based on the Marshall JCM800 to create an adjustable bias tap without using a power transformer with a dedicated 50v bias tap.

 This circuit is designed for use only with power transformers using a center tap (conventional rectifier).
 See the next section below if your amp has a bridge rectifier.

 You tap high voltage AC from the rectifier tube and create an adjustable bias circuit.
 This is a universal circuit that can be used on pretty much any amp.
 Turning the bias pot clockwise will make the bias hotter (more plate current).
 A 50k linear pot or trim pot offers lots of adjustment range so this circuit can bias everything from the 6V6GT to KT88's and it isn't picky about the AC input voltage level.